The Age of Octeen: Critical reception

 Some have described The Age of Octeen as overshadowed when compared to other albums in the Braid discography.
 In retrospect, critics have described the album as under-appreciated.
+Online publication Mr Hipster praised the album in a retrospective review, stating, "This is true emo in its purest forms. (sic) It's as if the band just picked up its instruments and let the spirit carry them.
+If you’re looking for normal song structure, go listen to some Good Charlotte and leave us alone, but if you want to be a little challenged by complex start and stop beauty, you could certainly do worse."
 Ryan Reed writing for Pop Matters has called the album "an overlooked mini-masterpiece."